Managing job search frustrations & KPIs (case)

 I have had only 15 “touch base” interviews, i.e. conversations during which I introduced myself, but I haven’t been offered any position.

-It is being a difficult task.
-I will be away for holiday in August and I will start my job hunting again in September.
+It turned out to be a difficult task.
+I will be away for holidays in August and I will start my job hunting again in September.
 I have my highs and lows and I worry about being too old as a candidate (I’m almost 50.)

 Dear candidate, we hear you!

-Considering your results which are above average (the calculations are below): you are doing great!
-It only confirms that job search has little to do with age.
+Considering your results, which are above average (the calculations are below): you are doing great!
+It only shows that job search has little to do with age.
 Keep up the effort and don’t give up, as now it’s just a matter of time!

 Let us now pick out fragments of the email, so we can comment on them directly.